mauri870/k8s-controller-heartbeat/README.md

-# k8s-heartbeat
+# k8s-controller-heartbeat

-A HTTP api that exposes monitoring endpoints to check the availability of deployments running in a kubernetes cluster.
+A Kubernetes Controller that exposes an HTTP API to check the availability of deployments running in a kubernetes cluster.

 ![Alt text](images/nixstats.png "Nixstats Dashboard")
 > Nixstats Dashboard reflecting the status of deployments